Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

 \begin{definition}[end branch] An end branch of a dendrogram is a node of the dendrogram whose all children are leaves. \end{definition}

-The size of a node is defined as the total number of objects in its descendants, or itself.
+The size of a node is defined as the total number of objects in its descendants (including itself).

 The smallest end branch is first merged into one leaf.
-The algorithm stops if the next merge causes the number of leaves to be less than the desired value $n$, or the largest $n$ leaves have contained more than $\alpha|V|$ objects.
-It is described as Algorithm \ref{alg:hard-pruning}.
+The algorithm stops if the next merge causes the number of leaves to be less than the desired value $n$, or the largest $n$ leaves have contained more than $\alpha|V|$ objects, described as Algorithm \ref{alg:hard-pruning}.

 The second algorithm allows two leaves belonging to the same parent to be merged together directly.
-A leaf is moved down to find a leaf brother, as shown in Fig. \ref{fig:soft-prune}, if it has a brother and the brother is not a leaf.
+A leaf is moved down to find a leaf brother, as shown in Fig. \ref{fig:soft-prune}, if its smallest brother is not a leaf.
 The detailed description is shown in Algorithm \ref{alg:soft-pruning}.
 It generates a more balanced partition with the number of clusters being precisely controlled.
-However, it dose not conform strictly to the original structure of the dendrogram and doesn't work well on unbalanced data.
+However, it dose not strictly conform to the original structure of the dendrogram and doesn't work well on unbalanced data.